c0dksq/Portfolio/README.md

 - Nav links live in the `<nav class="nav__links">` block at the top of both `index.html` and `work.html` — edit both if you rename a section.
 - Social/contact buttons come from `SITE.social` in `script.js` — add or remove entries there.

-## Local preview

-No build tools needed.
-Just open `index.html` directly in a browser, or run a tiny local server from the folder:
 ```
 python3 -m http.server 8000
 ```